infinite-table/infinite-react/www/pages/blog/2022/11/08/why-another-datagrid.page.md

 DataGrids have been around as long as any of us can remember.

-They are a vital tool which allows business users to visualise, edit and manage their data.
+They are a vital tool which allows business users to visualise, edit, manage and personalise their data.

-Back in the days before Tim Berners-Lee and his colleagues changed the world for ever (and for a a couple of decades after), "serious" computing was done on the desktop.
+Back in the days before Tim Berners-Lee and his colleagues changed the world for ever (and for a couple of decades after), "serious" business applications lived on the desktop.

-And this was facilitated by a plethora of great DataGrids from the likes of DevExpress, Telerik, Syncfusion, Infragistics, Kendo and others.
+This was accompanied and facilitated by a plethora of great DataGrids from the likes of DevExpress, Telerik, Syncfusion, Infragistics and others.

 These products defined the feature-set that users came to expect in a DataGrid - row grouping, formatting, multiple sorting, pivoting etc.

 And which any DataGrid worth its salt today needs to offer today.

-For 2 decades and more these DataGrid repeatedly proved their worth in multiple desktop formats - MFC, WinForms, WPF and others.
+For 2 decades and more these DataGrid repeatedly proved their worth in multiple changing desktop formats - MFC, WinForms, WPF and others.

 ### Enter the Browser